xiaoguo1995/xiaoguo1995.github.io/_supervision/supervision_summary.md

 **Congrats to my students**

-- Seijun Stokes (co-supervised with Aleks : )): Seijun is an Electrical Engineering / Biomedical Engineering Student and he is eager and delicated to do cool stuff for his PhD in Germany (EU).
+- Seijun Stokes (co-supervised with Aleks : )): Seijun is an Electrical Engineering / Biomedical Engineering Student and he is eager and delicated to do cool stuff for his PhD in Switzerland or Germany (EU).
 He has applied for PhD programs in a few places and waiting for results.
 If you come across this website and has an interesting bio-related project with PhD scholarship, please consider him : )
 <br/><img src='/images/Seijun2025ThesisCongrats2.png'>
 <br/><img src='/images/Seijun2025illuminates.png'>